CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 So we can add `"am"` to the `time` to get the expected output.
 We can make use of a template literal, set the return value and then _re-run_ our assertion to check the function is returning the correct value.

-📓 We can and should continually check our assertions to see if our function’s current behaviour meets our target behaviour.
+📓 We can and should continually check our assertions to see if our function’s current output meets our target output.

 So we have the following: